Students are encouraged to complete the internal scholarship application as soon as possible.

 Students are encouraged to complete the scholarship application as soon as possible.

 How to Apply for Internal Scholarships

-Fill out our online form or complete the printable scholarship application and return to Jessica Farrell, Financial Aid Advisor in Richmond Hall.
+Fill out our online form or complete the printable scholarship application and return to Theresa Watson, Financial Aid Advisor in the Professional Center.
 Although second-year students are not required to submit a resume as part of the scholarship application process, it is strongly encouraged.

 Make Sure You’re Eligible

 We want to help you get as much funding as you can, but a few things that can disqualify you from receiving an internal scholarship.

 - Incomplete scholarship applications will not be considered.
 Read the scholarship instructions carefully, and make sure you’ve submitted all of the application materials.